Tommaso Menoncello

-Tommaso Menoncello (/it/; born 20 August 2002) is an Italian professional rugby union player who plays centre for the Italy national rugby union team and for Benetton of the United Rugby Championship.
+Tommaso Menoncello (/it/; born 20 August 2002) is an Italian professional rugby union player who plays as a centre for Stade Toulousain in Top 14 and the Italy national team.

 Club career

-Menoncello has previously played for clubs such as Paese in the past.
+Menoncello has previously played for clubs such as Paese at youth level.
 For 2020–21 Pro14 and initially for 2021–22 United Rugby Championship seasons, he was named as Permit Player for Benetton Rugby.

+He represented Benetton for 6 season in URC and became one of their star players, until he signed with French side Stade Toulousain ahead of the 2026–27 season.

 International career

 Selected with F.I.R.
 Academy, in June 2021 Menoncello was named in Italy Under 20 squad for 2021 Six Nations Under 20s Championship.

 He was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the November 2021 end-of-year rugby union internationals.

 Menoncello was selected by Kieran Crowley to be part of an Italy 33-man squad for the 2022 Six Nations Championship.
 He made his debut against France, where he scored a try and became the youngest try-scorer in the history of the tournament, at the age of 19 years and 170 days.

 Menoncello was named the 2024 Six Nations Player of the Championship.